Psychotherapy

 Relational and integrative

-I am a trained EMDR therapist and have done additional training in sensorimotor approaches.
-I aim to offer a space that is emotionally engaged and reflective, rather than directive — one where complexity can be held without being rushed or reduced.
+I aim to offer a space that is emotionally engaged and reflective, where there is space for all parts of the mind and body — one where complexity can be held without being rushed or reduced.

 Sessions, location, fees